MicrosoftDocs/azure-docs/articles/communication-services/concepts/ui framework/ui-sdk-overview.md

 |Core SDKs|	High|	High|	✔|	✔	|✔|❌

 ## Cost
-Usage of Azure UI Frameworks does not have any additional Azure cost or metering, you only pay for the usage of the underlying SDKs.
+Usage of Azure UI Frameworks does not have any additional Azure cost or metering.
+You only pay for the usage of the underlying service, using the same Calling, Chat, and PSTN meters.

 ## Supported use cases

-UI Framework looks to deliver solutions that can help developers build experiences to fulfill the following scenarios:

 Calling: